officelearn/azure-docs.sv-se/articles/iot-central/preview/tutorial-define-iot-device-type.md

 ---
-title: Definiera en ny IoT-enhets typ i Azure IoT Central | Microsoft Docs
+title: Define a new IoT device type in Azure IoT Central | Microsoft Docs
-description: Den här självstudien visar dig som ett verktyg för att skapa en ny mall för Azure IoT-enheter i ditt Azure IoT Central-program.
-Du definierar telemetri, tillstånd, egenskaper och kommandon för din typ.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT device template in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019